Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-models-and-animations.md

 In the middle you have the main window, it's in here that you will see the model and do some manipulations on the blocks.

-Below you can find the chat and to the right, the list of people that have the model opened (with whom you can discuss via the chat). *Remember that one of the main feature of CraftStudio is that it's multiplayer, you can built any asset with several other people at the same time.*
+Below you can find the chat and to the right, the list of people that have the model opened (with whom you can discuss via the chat). *Remember that one of the main feature of CraftStudio is the multiplayer aspect, you can built any asset with several other people at the same time.*

 On the left, you will find the `Build`, `Paint` and `Animate` tabs which are the three tasks needed to build a model.

+<a name="build"></a>
 ## Build : assemble the blocks

 In CS, a model is only composed of blocks, which are always cuboid (rectangular parallelepiped).
 This limits how your model will look (in comparison with a model created in Blender or 3ds Max for instance) but cuboids are really simple to use, so that's great for newcomers (as well as anyone that is not a 3D modeler...).